top of page

 The Original Ride

-The ride's original concept began from the popularity of Bruce snapping at guests on the Studio Tour at Universal's original theme park in Hollywood.
-The ride took guests through several different sets on a tram before making its way along the Amity shoreline where the guests would come face to face with the iconic movie monster.
+The ride's original concept came to be due to the popularity of the Jaws section of the Backlot Tour in Universal Studios Hollywood.
+The ride took guests through several different sets on a tram before making its way along the Amity shoreline where the guests would come face to face with the monstrous great white shark.
 The Studio Tour opened in 1976 and Bruce is still attacking guests there to this day.

 Universal Studios Florida looked to take concepts from the Studio Tour in Hollywood and turn them into their own rides on a much larger scale.
 The original ride was designed by MCA/Universal Planning and Development and Ride & Show Engineering Inc. (who were responsible for the Amity segment in Universal Hollywood's Studio Tour).
 The film's original director Steven Spielberg also worked in conjunction with them as creative consultant.